dvsa/vol-app/docs/app/batch-jobs/overview.md

 ## DataGovUK & DVA-NI Export Commands - Upload to S3

-The `batch:data-dva-ni-export` and `batch:data-gov-uk-export` commands are used to export data to CSV files for UK and NI use in other departments.
+The `batch:data-dva-ni-export` and `batch:data-gov-uk-export` commands are used to export data to CSV files for use in other departments.
 These commands also upload the generated CSV files to an S3 bucket.

 ### Data DVA NI EXPORT

-`batch:data-dva-ni-export` supports one `report-name` parameter of `ni-operator-licence'` - A tarball with a csv file and a manifest hash file is created and uploaded to a S3 bucket.
+`batch:data-dva-ni-export` supports one `report-name` parameter of `ni-operator-licence` - A tarball with a csv file and a manifest hash file is created and uploaded to a S3 bucket.

 ### Data GOV UK Export

 `batch:data-gov-uk-export` supports the following `report-name` parameters:

--   operator-licence
+-   `operator-licence`
--   bus-registered-only
+-   `bus-registered-only`
--   bus-variation
+-   `bus-variation`
--   psv-operator-list
+-   `psv-operator-list`
--   international-goods
+-   `international-goods`

 Each will create 1 or more CSV files, and upload these directly to an S3 bucket.